John Adams (composer): Overview

-Adams won the Pulitzer Prize for Music in 2003 for his 9/11 memorial piece, On the Transmigration of Souls.
-Response to his output as a whole has been more divided, and Adams's works have been described as both brilliant and boring in reviews that stretch across both ends of the rating spectrum.
-Shaker Loops has been described as "hauntingly ethereal", while 1999's Naïve and Sentimental Music has been called "an exploration of a marvelously extended spinning melody".
+Adams won the Pulitzer Prize for Music in 2003 for On the Transmigration of Souls.
+Response to his output as a whole has been more divided, and Adams's works have been called both brilliant and boring in reviews that stretch across both ends of the rating spectrum.
+Shaker Loops has been called "hauntingly ethereal", while 1999's Naïve and Sentimental Music has been called "an exploration of a marvelously extended spinning melody".
 The New York Times called 1996's Hallelujah Junction "a two-piano work played with appealingly sharp edges", and 2001's American Berserk "a short, volatile solo piano work".

 The most critically divisive pieces in Adams's collection are his historical operas.
-At first release, Nixon in China received mostly negative press feedback.
-Donal Henahan, writing in The New York Times, called the Houston Grand Opera world premiere of the work "worth a few giggles but hardly a strong candidate for the standard repertory" and "visually striking but coy and insubstantial".
-James Wierzbicki for the St. Louis Post-Dispatch described Adams's score as the weak point in an otherwise well-staged performance, noting the music as "inappropriately placid", "cliché-ridden in the abstract" and "[trafficked] heavily in Adams's worn-out Minimalist clichés".
-With time, however, the opera has come to be revered as a great and influential production.
-Robert Hugill for Music and Vision called the production "astonishing ... nearly twenty years after its premier", while The Guardians Fiona Maddocks praised the score's "diverse and subtle palette" and Adams' "rhythmic ingenuity".
+At first release, Nixon in China received mostly negative press.
+In The New York Times, Donal Henahan called the Houston Grand Opera world premiere of the work "worth a few giggles but hardly a strong candidate for the standard repertory" and "visually striking but coy and insubstantial".
+In the St. Louis Post-Dispatch, James Wierzbicki called Adams's score the weak point in an otherwise well-staged performance, describing it as "inappropriately placid", "cliché-ridden in the abstract" and trafficking "heavily in Adams's worn-out Minimalist clichés".
+But with time, the opera has come to be revered.
+In Music and Vision, Robert Hugill called a production "astonishing ... nearly twenty years after its premier", while The Guardians Fiona Maddocks praised the score's "diverse and subtle palette" and Adams's "rhythmic ingenuity".

-More recently, The New York Times writer Anthony Tommasini commended Adams for his work conducting the American Composers Orchestra.
-The concert, which took place in April 2007 at Carnegie Hall, was a celebratory performance of Adams's work on his sixtieth birthday.
-Tommasini called Adams a "skilled and dynamic conductor", and noted that the music "was gravely beautiful yet restless".
+More recently, New York Times critic Anthony Tommasini commended a 2007 American Composers Orchestra concert celebrating Adams's 60th birthday, calling Adams a "skilled and dynamic conductor" and the music "gravely beautiful yet restless".

 Klinghoffer controversy

-The opera The Death of Klinghoffer has been criticized as antisemitic by some, including by the Klinghoffer family.
+The opera The Death of Klinghoffer has been criticized as antisemitic by some, including the Klinghoffer family.
 Leon Klinghoffer's daughters, Lisa and Ilsa, after attending the opera, released a statement saying: "We are outraged at the exploitation of our parents and the coldblooded murder of our father as the centerpiece of a production that appears to us to be anti-Semitic."
 In response to these accusations of antisemitism, composer and Oberlin College professor Conrad Cummings wrote a letter to the editor defending Klinghoffer as "the closest analogue to the experience of Bach's audience attending his most demanding works", and noted that, as a person of Jewish descent, he "found nothing anti-Semitic about the work".